philips-software/logproxy/README.md

 cf bind-service some-app logproxy
 ```

-and restaert the app to activate the logdrain:
+and restart the app to activate the logdrain:

 ```
 cf restart some-app